EmiliaMHickman/CampusCraze/README.md

 Ready to impress?
 The Resume Builder Wizard lets you effortlessly create a stunning resume.
 Showcase your achievements and skills – get ready to land that dream job!

+### 8. AI Image Generator 🤖🖼️

+Embrace new technology!
+Our AI Image Generator allows you to generate unique and creative images.
+Stay engaged with the latest innovations and add a touch of futuristic flair to your projects.

 ## Technologies Used

 - HTML